Food waste & our planet

 Carbon sequestered by 7,335 acres of U.S. forests in one year alone.

 We also saved about 508,760,000 gallons of water that would have been used to dispose of the food we recovered.
 That’s the equivalent of over 29,927,058 average showers or over 2,543 Giant Ocean Tanks at the heart of the New England Aquarium.

 How you can help minimize wasted food

 - With 37% of all wasted food in the U.S. coming from households, taking action in your own home to reduce wasted food is a great way to take action.
 Here are some resources to get started:

 - Support Spoonfuls’ work rescuing food at the retail level (farms, grocery stores, and wholesalers).
 As a nonprofit, we rely on philanthropic contributions to make our operations possible.
 Every $1 enables us to rescue more than 2 lbs. of food – enough to feed a person for a day!

-For more information on the environmental effects of wasted food, see here.
+For more information on the environmental effects of wasted food, visit the EPA’s website.